mrkazawa/grid_world/sarsa/README.md

 :---: | :---:
 ![first](results/scenario2/first.png?raw=true "first") | ![last](results/scenario2/last.gif?raw=true "last")

-At the left figure we can see the initialization stage of the program.
+At the left figure, we can see the initialization stage of the program.
 The policy for each grid in the picture will be set to `0.0` for all actions.
 These values will be updated after each move as the agent learning to reach the `circle`.

-The figure in the right show the states at `episode 26`.
+The figure in the right shows the states in `episode 26`.
 Assuming the starting point is grid `(1,1)`, the agent moves from grid `(1,1)` to `(2,1)` to `(3,1)` to `(4,1)` to `(4,2)` to `(4,3)` and finally `(3,3)`.
-This is the path that the agent have explored and learnt during the training.
-We can see that this path follows the greedy policy, in which the agent will choose the action which has higher policy.
+This is the path that the agent has explored and learned during the training.
+We can see that this path follows the greedy policy, in which the agent will choose the action which has a higher policy.

 Even though the agent is able to find the shortest path to solve the problems.
 We have to mention that the probability that grid `(3,1)` or `(1,3)` to be blocked is higher in this scenario because of the greater chance that the